 theatre, storytelling and social justice as a vital process to:

-Empower families and friends to become better protectors of children against child sexual abuse.
+Empower families and friends against child sexual abuse and narcissistic abuse.

-Stand by and advocate for survivors of sexual assault.
+Stand by and advocate for survivors of childhood trauma.

 Join our online community and help

 contribute towards creating safer communities.

 STANDING UP FOR KIDS +

 UNTIL EVERYONE DOES

 SURVIVORS OF CHILDHOOD TRAUMA